roberts/standard/functions/write.md

 # Function Order

-On Etherscan, this is the order the functions should show up under "[Write Contract](https://info.etherscan.com/how-to-use-read-or-write-contract-features-on-etherscan/)" section:
+On Etherscan, this is the order of functions should show up under "[Write Contract](https://info.etherscan.com/how-to-use-read-or-write-contract-features-on-etherscan/)" section:

 1) enableTrading()
 2) withdrawStuckTokens()